Nkateko1234/BATUM/README.md

 The website includes:

-A Homepage with a welcome message and featured collections
+A Homepage with a welcome message and featured collections.

-An About Us page with brand story, mission, vision, and team
+An About Us page with brand story, mission, vision, and team.

-A Products & Services page showcasing clothing items
+A Products & Services page showing clothing items

-A News page for updates, product launches, and promotions
+A News page for updates, product launches, and promotions.

 A Contact Us page with contact details and a Google Map embed

+# Features

+Responsive navigation bar with hamburger menu for mobile

+Product gallery with hover effects

+News updates and promotions section

+Team and About Us sections for brand storytelling

+Embedded Google Maps for store location

+Stylish footer with copyright information

+# Design

+Color Scheme: Black background with white text and yellow highlights

+Typography: Arial, sans-serif (clean and modern look)

+Layout: Responsive grid and flexbox for products and team section

+User Experience: Clear navigation, centered content, easy readability

  # Website structure
 /BATUM-Website